svrnhdl/tails-cold-storage/tails-persistence.md

 # Creating a wallet
 ## Air-gapped cold storage wallet
-You should now have a trusted computer and a trusted Tails OS on USB (with or without a persistent storage)
+You should now have a trusted computer and a trusted Tails OS on USB (with a persistent volume encrypted by a strong passphrase)

 Tails OS (version 4.1) has Electrum wallet installed by default.
 To create a wallet, follow these steps:
 * Start Electrum in Tails